Is There an Untappd for Coffee?

 - Tea, matcha & more too

-The reason to keep your coffee log in Drinqly rather than a coffee-only app is the same reason a beer app was never quite enough: you drink more than one thing.
-The morning cortado, the afternoon matcha, the herbal tea at night, and yes, the glass of wine on the weekend if that is you; they belong on one timeline.
+You drink more than one thing, and that's the real reason to keep your coffee log in the same place as everything else.
+The morning cortado, the afternoon matcha, the herbal tea at night, the glass of wine on the weekend if that's you.
+They belong on one timeline.
 Drinqly is the check-in journal for all of it, which is the fuller story on the Untappd for everything you drink.